-A government department.
+A central government department.

 This government department needed to know what businesses across the UK were thinking and talking about.
 It already made use of a wide range of published surveys and statistics, as well as its own network of contacts and regular engagements, but it wanted to test the power of data science to enhance these sources.